sajya/server/README.md

 ## Introduction

-Sajya is an open source project aims to provide the ability to easily implement the JSON-RPC 2.0 server specification for the Laravel.
+Sajya is an open-source project aiming to implement the JSON-RPC 2.0 server specification for the Laravel quickly.

 #### Some features:

-- Simple and quick route adding
+- Quick and straightforward route adding
 - Validation of parameters and custom messages
 - Support batch requests
 - Support notification requests